What causes acne? We know clogged pores, puberty, and stress are all common causes of acne. But what about drinking alcohol?

 How to Safely Consume Alcohol (and Still Have Great Skin)

 By now you might be panicking.
-Does this mean I can never drink alcohol again?
+Does this mean I can never drink beer or alcohol again?
 The answer is no!

 An occasional drink (and the right ones) are relatively harmless and won't compromise the health or appearance of your skin.
 Most of these damaging effects occur following excessive drinking over a long period of time.